Estonian holidays are traditionally celebrated noisy and on a grand scale. In total, the calendar of festive events includes 27 dates.

-Yaanov (Ivanov) day is celebrated on June 24 and EstoniansThey consider it a day of magic and various miracles.
-Girls suit divination.
+Jaan (Ivanov) Day is celebrated on June 24, and Estonians consider it a day of witchcraft and various miracles.
+The girls arrange fortune-telling.
 To do this, you need to weave a wreath, which consists of nine types of flowers.
-After the wreath decorates the girl's head, she no longer has the right to talk.
-It is she, and must spend the night.
-According to the current belief in a dream to her betrothed will come and remove it.
+After a girl decorates her head with a wreath, she no longer has the right to talk.
+In it, she must spend the whole night.
+According to the existing belief, in a dream the betrothed will come to her and take him off.

 Halloween is traditionally celebrated on the night of October 31st.
 Residents of cities dress in carnival costumes and in this form arrange carnival processions.
 Children unleash all their imaginations by dressing up in the scariest costumes.
 And then they go home with sacks, frightening their owners with their appearance and threatening them with all sorts of troubles.
 You can buy off them with sweets.
 In fact, these are classic Slavic carols, only in a more aggressive performance..

 There are several holiday dates in Estonia dedicated to perfume.
 And Kadrin Day is one of them.
 Kadri is the patroness of sheep, therefore, mating of cattle was carried out on this day.

 It is customary to dress up for the holiday, and children use this tradition to the fullest.
 Kids dress up as various fairy-tale characters and go to all houses.
 After the door opens, the children sing a song, hoping to receive sweets for it..